MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 ### Webhooks

 #### SignatureKey
-SignatureKey can no longer be fetched.
-You will have to fetch them now and store them securely for validating Webhook signatures.
+SignatureKey can no longer be fetched through the API.
+You will have to fetch them from the portal and store them securely for validating Webhook signatures.

 #### Migration and management
 We will migrate all existing webhooks to the new platform.
 The existing [MobilePay Webhook API](https://developer.mobilepay.dk/api/wehooks) will close but you can manage your webhooks after transition to one platform using the new [Vipps MobilePay Webhooks API](https://developer.vippsmobilepay.com/api/webhooks/).
 This will require that you use the new [Access token API](https://developer.vippsmobilepay.com/api/access-token/) in order to authenticate towards the API.